Dial 2-1-1 or search online to connect to local resources such as help with housing, food, crisis intervention and more.

 Youth Eastside Services provides help with rent assistance and/or housing costs to parents and individuals 24 years of age or younger who are in urgent danger of losing their housing, have multiple life challenges and live in East King County.

 Utility Bill Relief

-Many cities are providing utility bill relief during the COVID-19 emergency that include flexible payment plans, eliminating late fees, and not disconnecting service for non-payment.
+Many cities are also providing utility bill relief during the COVID-19 emergency that include flexible payment plans, eliminating late fees, and not disconnecting service for non-payment.
 Several cities also offer rebates to eligible residents.
 Check your city’s website and apply for assistance.